How much Viagra® should I take?

 Written by Michael Martin

 If you’re interested in giving Viagra a try to treat erectile dysfunction, getting the dose just right can be challenging.
-Too much, and you run the risk of side effects.
+Too much and you risk greater side effects.
 Too little, and you may not reap the benefits.
-Viagra is available in three doses: 25mg, 50mg, and 100mg.
-While 50mg is the standard dosage, your healthcare provider will weigh factors including age, weight, health status, lifestyle, and more to determine the safest and most effective Viagra dosage for you.
+Brand name Viagra is available in three doses: 25mg, 50mg, and 100mg.
+While 50mg is often the dosage people start with, your healthcare provider will weigh factors including age, weight, health status, lifestyle, and more to determine the safest and most effective starting Viagra dosage for you.
+Remember, your dosage can always be changed with the guidance of your healthcare provider depending how you react to treatment.

 Continue reading to learn more about Viagra dosage.